adelansari/c-sharp-notes/00_notes/09_notes.md

 ## Overview

-The `09_review` folder is dedicated to exploring a range of advanced features and techniques in C#.
+The file is dedicated to exploring a range of advanced features and techniques in C#.
 This section is designed for those who are already familiar with the basics and intermediate aspects of C# and are looking to further enhance their skills with more complex and powerful features of the language.

 ## Topics Covered